stonepros/stone/doc/dev/network-protocol.rst

 		u8    flags;
 	}

-Messages are the business logic of Ceph.
+Messages are the business logic of Stone.
 They are what is used to send data and requests between nodes.
 The message header contains the length of the message so unknown messages can be handled gracefully.